tocisz/homepage-data/posts_source/014-Connecting-FPGA-to-a-computer.md

 ## Adding delay (and latches)

-After connecting appropriate signals directly from UART controller to the memory block I found out that it's not working.
+After connecting signals as it is described in the previous section, I found that it's not working.

-The usual problem is that memory block expects address and data signals to be stable some time before positive clock edge.
+The usual problem is that RAM memory expects address and data signals to be stable some time before positive clock signal edge.
-This can be fixed by using memory clock signal that is delayed by 180&deg;.
+This can be done by using memory clock signal that is delayed by 180&deg;.
 But it didn't help.
 I could plainly see (that part was working) that I can't write to the memory.
 I don't know why.